tfwu/RGM-AOGTracker/README.md

 ## 6. Acknowledgement
 In general, the code is developed with the help from voc-release 5 by Dr. Ross Girshick and Prof. Felzenszwalb.
-The code for computing HOG features, FFT convolution and LBFGS is adapted from FFLD by Dr. Charles Dubout <http://charles.dubout.ch/en/coding.html>.
-We are grateful to them for make their codes publicly available.
+The codes for computing HOG features, FFT convolution and LBFGS are adapted from FFLD by Dr. Charles Dubout <http://charles.dubout.ch/en/coding.html>.
+We are grateful to them for making their codes publicly available.